 Contracts with customers

-We record revenue from contracts with customers in accordance with the five steps in IFRS 15 as follows:
+We record revenue from contracts with customers in accordance with the five steps in IFRS 15, Revenue from contracts with customers as follows:

 - identify the contract with a customer;